Invariant Forms and Automorphisms of Locally Homogeneous Multisymplectic Manifolds: Locally homogeneous multisymplectic manifolds. The group of multisymplectic diffeomorphisms

-We will localize the vector field $X$ by using a bump function $\lambda$ centered at $x$, i.e., we shall choose $\lambda$ such that $V= \supp\, \lambda$ will be a compact set $K$ contained in $U$.
-Unfortunately the vector field $\lambda X$ is not locally Hamiltonian, hence we will proceed modifying the Hamiltonian form $\zeta$ of $X$ instead.
-As $M$ is locally homogeneous at $x$, we can define a new vector field $\Delta_t^\prime$ by scaling the vector field $\Delta_t$ by $\lambda$, i.e.,
+We will try to localize the vector field $X$ by using a bump function $\lambda$ centered at $x_0$, i.e., we shall choose $\lambda$ such that the closure of $V= \supp\, \lambda$ will be a compact set contained in $\stackrel{\circ}{K}$ and with $x_0$ in its interior.
+Unfortunately the vector field $\lambda X$ is not locally Hamiltonian in general, hence we will proceed by modifying the Hamiltonian form $\zeta$ of $X$ instead.
+We define a new vector field $\Delta_t^\prime$ by scaling the vector field $\Delta_t$ by $\lambda$, i.e.,